Parenteral nutrition (feeding through a vein) and cancer

 - you develop a high temperature (fever) or feel unwell.

 You may be given antibiotics.
-If the infection is serious, the tube may have to be removed.
+If the infection is serious, the tube may need to be removed.

-It is possible for a blood clot (thrombosis) to form in your vein at the tip of the central line.
+It is possible for a blood clot (thrombosis) to form at the tip of the central line.
 If this happens, the tube may have to be removed.
-You may be given anti-clotting medicines to stop this from happening.
-The medicines are usually added to the feed.
+You may be given some anti-clotting medicines to stop this from happening.
+These are usually added to the feed.

 You will have regular blood tests while having PN.
-This is to check that your levels of sugar, minerals and other substances are normal.
-PN can sometimes change your blood sugar levels.
-You may need insulin to control your blood sugar levels if they are too high.
-Your feed will be specially prepared for you each day according to your blood sugar levels and nutritional needs.
+This is to check your levels of sugar, minerals and other substances.
+Your dietitian will plan the feed you have.
+Some people may need to have their feed specially prepared for them, taking into account any specific nutritional needs.

 About our information